Private colorectal surgery in Darlington | Woodlands Hospital Skip to main content

 • Have your symptoms become progressively worse?

-They will also perform a physical examination, looking at any physical symptoms you have described, and then outline any necessary scans or tests that may be useful in making a diagnosis.
+They will also perform a physical examination, looking at any physical symptoms you have described.
+Then, they will outline any necessary scans or tests that may be useful in making a diagnosis.

 Typically, your consultant will want to investigate the bowel if you have been experiencing rectal bleeding or a change in bowel habits.
 This is done as an endoscopic procedure, where a thin, flexible tube with a light and camera attached to one end is passed into the body to allow your consultant to visualise and assess the affected organs.
 Two types of endoscopic tests are normally used in diagnosis:

-Flexible Sigmoidoscopy is a more straightforward procedure which looks at the left side of the bowel, and is specifically used for patients who have been experiencing rectal bleeding.
+A flexible sigmoidoscopy is a more straightforward procedure which looks at the left side of the bowel.
+It is specifically used for patients who have been experiencing rectal bleeding.
 Patients can normally get themselves here and back on their own without concern.
 Again, the endoscope is passed through the anus to allow your consultant to see the lower part of your bowel.
-This is especially effective in looking at haemorrhoids/piles, and these can often be treated at the same time by applying some rubber bands to the piles so they shrivel up and fall off.
+This is especially effective in looking at haemorrhoids/piles, and can often be treated at the same time by applying some rubber bands to the piles so they shrivel up and fall off.

 As well as locating the source of your symptoms, these procedures help to rule out other more serious concerns, such as bowel cancer.